WireCell/wirecell.github.io/manual.md

 <a id="using-externals-from-ups"></a>

-### UPS
+### Externals provided by UPS

-Fermi National Accelerator Lab (FNAL) uses a user environment similar but incompatible with to [Environment Modules](http://modules.sourceforge.net/).
-It is typical to download binaries provided by FNAL and use UPS to &ldquo;setup&rdquo; a user environment with many environment variables.
-For each package so setup there is a variable that gives the installation location.
+Fermi National Accelerator Lab (FNAL) uses a user environment system similar to [Environment Modules](http://modules.sourceforge.net/).
+It is typical to download binaries provided by FNAL, either manually of automatically via a CVMFS mount, and then use the UPS shell function `setup` to configure a user environment with many environment variables.
+For each package (&ldquo;UPS product&rdquo;) that is so setup there is a variable that gives the installation location.
 These can be used to provide suitable values for the `--with-*` flags to `wcb` as described above.
+The source provides a script `waftools/wct-configure-for-ups.sh` which may help run `./wcb configure` in such an environment.

 <a id="release-management"></a>